oscarvalenzuelab/oscarvalenzuelab.github.io/_posts/2025-11-18-why-traditional-sca-fails-when-you-audit-ai-generated-code.md

 ## What about models trained only on permissive content

-Some vendors try to reduce license and patent risk by training models on permissive corpora.
-Amazon's Nova is one example.
-When a model is trained only on permissive codebases, the chance of reproducing GPL code or other restrictive licenses goes down.
+Some vendors try to reduce license and patent risk by training models only on permissive codebases.
+Amazon's Nova offering goes in this direction.
+If the training corpus is truly limited to permissive licenses, the chance of reproducing GPL or AGPL text should drop a lot.

-This helps, but it does not remove the need for deeper analysis.
-- Developers still mix model output with their own code.
-- Applications still embed legacy functions.
-- Teams still pull in code from unknown sources.
-- Models still reconstruct algorithms from common knowledge.
-- Patent encumbered logic is not avoided by license filtering.

-Training only on permissive corpora reduces one class of risk but does not replace the need for code level review.
+The problem is we do not have public, verifiable data that proves these models never emit code that creates license or patent obligations.
+Training disclosures are high level, not complete inventories.
+Patent exposure is also separate from license filtering.
+An algorithm can be reconstructed from general knowledge, docs, or permissive examples and still map to a patent in a specific codec or hardware domain.

+You can reasonably treat these models as lower risk than generic web-trained models.
+You cannot treat them as mathematically safe.
+That is why I still recommend code-level review and semantic checks for high-value or high-risk components, even when you use a model trained on permissive corpora.

 ## Why this matters for your daily work